Taiwan Semiconductor Manufacturing Company Ltd. (TSM) is Attracting Investor Attention: Here is What You Should Know

 Earnings Estimate Revisions

-For the next fiscal year, the consensus earnings estimate of $5.69 indicates a change of -9.2% from what TSMC is expected to report a year ago.
-Over the past month, the estimate has remained unchanged.
+For the next fiscal year, the consensus earnings estimate of $6.54 indicates a change of +16.7% from what TSMC is expected to report a year ago.
+Over the past month, the estimate has changed -0.1%.

-With an impressive externally audited track record, our proprietary stock rating tool -- the Zacks Rank -- is a more conclusive indicator of a stock's near-term price performance, as it effectively harnesses the power of earnings estimate revisions.
-The size of the recent change in the consensus estimate, along with three other factors related to earnings estimates, has resulted in a Zacks Rank #3 (Hold) for TSMC.
+Having a strong externally audited track record, our proprietary stock rating tool, the Zacks Rank, offers a more conclusive picture of a stock's price direction in the near term, since it effectively harnesses the power of earnings estimate revisions.
+Due to the size of the recent change in the consensus estimate, along with three other factors related to earnings estimates, TSMC is rated Zacks Rank #3 (Hold).